 - Ms. Piasecki will be retiring from the Board as of May 17, 2023, the date of the Annual Shareholders Meeting.
-The Governance and Nominating Committee and the Board will appoint a new Chair to the Cybersecurity Committee following the Annual Shareholders Meeting. - (1) Effective December 1, 2022, the Board decided it was in the best interest of the Company to convert the Cybersecurity Advisory Subcommittee of the Audit Committee to a standing committee named the Cybersecurity Committee.
+The Governance and Nominating Committee and the Board will appoint a new Chair to the Cybersecurity Committee following the Annual Shareholders Meeting. - Effective December 1, 2022, the Board decided it was in the best interest of the Company to convert the Cybersecurity Advisory Subcommittee of the Audit Committee to a standing committee named the Cybersecurity Committee.

-FINANCE COMMITTEE
+FINANCE COMMITTEE 4 Meetings in 2022

-Ulrich R. Schmidt (Chair)
+- · Ulrich R. Schmidt (Chair)

-- Joseph S. Cantie - David I. Miller
+- Joseph S. Cantie

+- David J. Miller